david-04/shortycut/src/docs/configuration.md

 ## ![](img/arrow.svg) shortcutFormat.comment

-This property defines the character(s) which introduce comments within shortcut definitions.
+This property defines the delimiter that introduces comments within shortcut definitions.
 The default value is the double-slash (`//`).
-Lines starting with the given sequence are treated as comment and ignored.
+Lines starting with the given sequence are treated as a comment and ignored.
 See "[File format](file-format.md)" for details.

 ## ![](img/arrow.svg) shortcutFormat.keyword.caseSensitive